wjc404/GEMM_AVX2/Tunable_version/README.md

 #Parameters:

 BlkDimK: the dimension K of packed matrix A and B, should be exactly divisible by 128.
 The dimension M of packed A is fixed to 96 bytes in current implementation.
 To place packed A in L1 cache, careful adjustment of this parameter is needed.
-Please note that the required memory bandwidth of accessing matrix C is inversely proportional to BlkDimK.Recommended setting: 0.4~0.8*(L1_size_in_bytes/96)
+Please note that the required memory bandwidth of accessing matrix C is inversely proportional to BlkDimK.
+Recommended setting: 0.4~0.8*(L1_size_in_bytes/96)

 BlkDimN: the dimension N of packed matrix B, should be exactly divisible by 16.
 This parameter and BlkDimK control the size of packed matrix B, determining where packed B sits (L2/L3 cache).